 Find the right shared office space for you or your business.

-The concept of shared office space, more commonly known as coworking space, allow owners of businesses of all sizes to access a number of businesses including accessing premium spaces for lower costs, operate a mobile business and engage with other business owners.
+The concept of shared office space, more commonly known as coworking space, offers business owners a number of benefits including accessing premium spaces for lower costs, the ability to operate a mobile business and opportunities to network with other business owners.
 The concept has been finding favour with business owners, remote workers, freelancers, entrepreneurs and even large companies.

 This guide will take you through how to find the right coworking space for you as well as help you compare options that are available.

 There is a huge variety of coworking spaces in Australia.
 Some shared office spaces are designed to allow for collaboration between the different businesses coworking, while others maintain each business' privacy and individual space.
 Some coworking spaces are also limited to certain types of business.
 Here are some of the types of spaces you will find:

 - Coworking space catering to freelancers, startups and growing companies.
 These coworking spaces cater to a broad range of individuals and businesses.
 Here you will find a mixture of hot desks and dedicated desks, private offices, large spaces for startups and companies and common breakout areas to encourage networking between everyone.

 - Coworking space for one business type.
 This is becoming more common and involves the coworking space only catering to one type of business.
 These businesses are still usually startups.
 The idea is that members will collaborate or assist each other in the coworking community as they develop their own businesses.
 Typical examples of this are tech startup or fintech startup coworking hubs.

 - Shared office spaces catering to professionals.
 These coworking spaces market themselves to those in professional industries such as lawyers, accountants or other financial roles.
 The office spaces have fewer breakout areas and offer services needed by people in those industries, such as reception services.